-Explore the best trails near Fort Bragg with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Fort Bragg with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This is a beautiful trail.
 Well kept up.
 It is pretty level the whole way until you head down to the ocean.
 Very accessible for children young and old (not stroller accessible for the most part).
 Ok to take you dog on leash only unless signs state otherwise.
 You'll love it!